 The due date to file an income tax return by individuals (Non-audit cases) is 31st July.
 You can file a belated return by 31st December.
 However, interest and late fees of up to Rs 5,000 will be levied.

-Belated return can be filed 3 months before the end of the relevant assessment year or completion of the assessment, whichever is earlier.
-For example, for the AY 2023-24 (corresponding to FY 2022-23), a belated return can be filed until 31 December 2023.
+Belated returns can be filed 3 months before the end of the relevant assessment year or completion of the assessment, whichever is earlier.
+Hence, only one belated return can be filed at a given point of time as there is no over lapping period.
+For example, for the AY 2024-25 (FY-2023-24), a belated return can be filed until 31st December 2024.

 Yes, a late fee of Rs 5,000 will be levied under Section 234F while filing a belated return.
 If the total income is less than Rs 5 lakh, the late filing fee shall be reduced to Rs 1,000.
 However, if your income is less than the taxable limit, no late fee shall be levied u/s 234F.